-As it is an immune reaction – please note, other health issues which only seem to occur when you are suffering from hay fever are frequently related due to them being caused thanks to a weakened immunes system.
-Such as urinary tract infections, candida or thrush, colds, gastric issues, arthritic symptom flare ups and of course, asthma!
+As it is an immune reaction – please note, other health issues that only seem to occur when you are suffering from hay fever are frequently related due to them being caused thanks to a weakened immunes system.
+Such as urinary tract infections, candida or thrush, colds, gastric issues, arthritic symptom flare-ups and of course, asthma!
 Some people even have Chronic Fatigue symptoms.

 So yet again – we return to gut health!
 As all of our immune system starts there.

 Step one.
-Increase your intake of Prebiotic foods A easy and fast way to increase your prebiotic intake is to make up a green smoothie in the morning containing barley grass, wheat grass, kale, a banana, flaxseeds (linseeds) sunflower seeds and almond seeds.
-Add a extra boost by adding beetroot, or a red vegetable powder mix which contains tomato, beetroot, acai berry and other red fruits and vegetables.
-This also increases your alkaline level in your body.
-No disease can grow in your body when it is in a alkaline state.
+Increase your intake of Prebiotic foods An easy and fast way to increase your prebiotic intake is to make up a green smoothie in the morning containing barley grass, wheatgrass, kale, a banana, flaxseeds (linseeds) sunflower seeds and almond seeds.
+Add an extra boost by adding beetroot, or a red vegetable powder mix that contains tomato, beetroot, acai berry, and other red fruits and vegetables.

-Up your fibre intake with every meal.
-If you love your sandwiches, choose breads high in seeds such a sunflower and linseeds, quinoa and chia seeds, add extra salad to every sandwich.
+Up your fiber intake with every meal.
+If you love your sandwiches, choose bread high in seeds such as sunflower and linseeds, quinoa and chia seeds, plus add extra salad to every sandwich.
 Make sure your evening meals are mainly green and red vegetables, then add protein, followed by starches.